jengalas/pz-adventures-jekyll/_drafts/2022-05-07-death-hike-xxiv-a-day-for-ducks.md

 We passed the small chapel and then emerged on Route 534, where we took a small detour to the old cemetery cloistered in the woods just north of the highway.
 Here we were able to find some of the graves from the dam burst catastrophe that Ken told us about during one of his "living kiosks" throughout the walk.
 Had it been a nicer day, we would have spent much more time here exploring and examining the old headstones.

-Story while we were cleaning up with bathroom and beach towels in the visitors center of little kid asking why we had been hiking and mother saying "I have no idea, honey, I really have no idea."
+Story while we were cleaning up with bathroom and beach towels in the visitors center of little kid asking why we had been hiking and mother shaking her head and saying "I have no idea, honey, I really have no idea."

 {% include tracklog.html %}